alexsoble/alexsoble/_posts/2016-6-28-jmo-convo-part-1.md

 <img src='/assets/images/SchoolCutsTeam___themeeting.jpg'>

 __3) Vet the projects for “Hack for Change” events carefully.__ Make sure that they already have the question they are trying to answer, the insight AND the location of the data nailed down.
-Make it about the tech solution and coding.
 OR acknowledge that…without those 3 things, a team’s success might not be an app.
 It might be the finding of one of those 3 things.

 It might be as important to celebrate developing a way to connect the insight to the data needed to answer it as it is to code anything.